hzeller/txtempus/README.md

 but reversed power levels.
 Some bits are different.
 Two senders exist in Japan with 40kHz and 60kHz carrier; their simulations can be choosen with `YYT40` and `YYT60` in this program.
+_(Not tested with an actual radio clock yet.
+Please report if it works for you!)_

 #### MSF
 The [MSF] (United Kingdom) has yet another encoding, transferring two bits per second (but only one of it contains information).
 Carrier is 60kHz.
+_(Not tested with an actual radio clock yet.
+Please report if it works for you!)_

 ### Minimal External Hardware